 The Empire State Building is New York City’s architectural pride and joy.
 This Manhattan skyscraper stands at 102-storeys tall and was beaten only in 1970 as the tallest building in New York, by the World Trade Center’s North Tower.
+Below we give you a 60 second run down of the empire state building’s history.

 Along with the Statue of Liberty, the Empire State Building has become one of the United States’ most profound cultural icons.
 Featuring prominently in films about New York since its completion in 1931, perhaps the most significant portrayal of the Empire State Building is in the 1933 movie, King Kong.
 Other memorable films in which this world famous skyscraper appears are An Affair to Remember (1957), Empire (1963), and of course, Sleepless in Seattle (1993).